Semi-Random Graphs, Robust Asymmetry, and Reconstruction: Results

 \begin{definition} Let $n, \delta \in \N$.
 Let $G = (V, E)$ be a random graph on $n + \delta$ vertices, $\CC$ be a random set of graphs on $V$, and $S$ be a random subset (or tuple) of pairs in $V^{(2)}$.
 We let $\ev_\delta(G)$ denote the event that: if $W \subset V$, $|W| = n$ and $\varphi : W \to V$ is an injection inducing a graph isomorphism $G[W] \xrightarrow{\cong} G[\varphi(W)]$, then $\varphi(w) = w$ for all $w \in W$.
 Overloading notation, we also let \end{definition}

 Informally, $E_{\delta}(G)$ records the condition that all subgraphs of $G$ on $n$ vertices are asymmetric and mutually non-isomorphic, while $E_{\delta}(G, S)$ records whether this is true even when one is permitted to add/remove any vertex pairs in $S$ from $G$.
+Note that the negation of $E_\delta(G, S)$ is monotonic in $S$.
 We are now equipped to state our primary lemma.

 \begin{lemma} Let $\eps = O(n^2)$, $\delta \in \N$, $\rho > 0$.
 There exists $\alpha = \alpha_{\eps, \delta, \rho} > 0$ such that if